 Mange in Dogs - What Does It Look Like and Is It Contagious to Humans?

 Mange in dogs is a common yet distressing condition that affects the skin, causing significant discomfort and potential health risks to our beloved pets.
 Understanding mange in dogs is crucial for dog owners, as early detection and appropriate treatment can prevent more severe complications.
-This comprehensive guide will explore what mange looks like in dogs, how it develops, how to treat mange in dogs, and whether it poses a risk of transmission to humans.
+This comprehensive guide explores what mange looks like in dogs, how it develops, how to treat mange in dogs, and whether it poses a risk of transmission to humans.

 Understanding Mange in Dogs: What Is It?

 Mange in dogs is a skin condition caused by microscopic mites that infest the skin or hair follicles.
 These mites burrow into the skin, leading to a range of symptoms, including intense itching, inflammation, and hair loss.
 There are primarily two types of mange that affect dogs: sarcoxtic mange (also known as canine scabies) and demodectic mange (caused by Demodex mites).
-Each type of mange in dogs has distinct characteristics, symptoms, and treatment methods.
+Each type of mange in dogs has distinct characteristics, symptoms and treatment methods.

 Sarcoptic Mange in Dogs